Investing Made Simple: Index Fund Investing and ETF Investing Explained in 100 Pages or Less

 I had the opportunity to meet Mike at the first FINCON in Chicago last year.
 He’s a thoroughly nice guy.
 I knew him from his blog and website, but for some reason I hadn’t known the extent of his authorship.
 I found out at FINCON that he’s written several books (9 of them if I count right) on personal finance.
 They mostly lean towards the topics of investing, but even encompass Social Security and business structure.
 After meeting Mike, and learning about his books, I made it a point to pick one of them up to read and review.
 Well, over a year later, I finally made it to the reading and reviewing part.

 Since I’m not much of an investor, I thought that it would be a double good idea to pick up the Investing Made Simple title he wrote.
 I can review something he’s written, while probably learning a few things along the way.
 Investing made Simple is an excellent book.
-It’s short, which makes it an easy read, and the writing style is light, without all the technical investing jargon that’s typical to an investing book.
+It’s short, which makes it an easy read, and the writing style is light, without all the technical investing jargon that’s typical to investing books.

 It’s not an in depth book on investing, but it wasn’t intended to be.
 What it is intended to be is a short (100 pages or less) book that will give anyone the basics of investing while setting them on the right track to a successful investing portfolio.
 I think he accomplished that.